Pass-Through Entity Tax Returns FAQs

 What is the Office doing to ensure accurate and timely processing?

-First, we were able to secure several additional PINS in the FY24 budget and have hired several more staff in our revenue administration division to help.
+First, we were able to secure several additional PINS in the FY24 budget and have hired several more staff in our Revenue Administration Division to help.
 Second, after that team was on board, we changed our process to simplify the process.
 We have built a report that automatically validates the credit amounts.
 While a manual touchpoint is still necessary, a validation by this report allows the intervention to occur rapidly.
-This validation report works on more than 70% of claimed PTE credits if we have all the correct data submitted electronically.
-Currently, the report is assisting on approximately 30% of claimed credits, and there remain many returns that still require manual interventions, which takes an enormous amount of staff resources.
+This validation report works on more than 90% of claimed PTE credits if we have all the correct data submitted electronically.
+With this process improvement, we are voluntarily validating all PTE related credits for tax years 2021 and later.

 -